vzaccaria/hledger-mutuo/README.md

     expenses:mutuo            EUR1.66
 ```

-Note that with the french scheme you'll pay interest upfront.
+Note that with the french scheme you'll pay most of the interest upfront.

 ## Contributing